epfl-dlab/WikiHist.html/README.md

 ## Downloading the dataset
 The resulting dataset, along with Wikipedia's full history dump that we processed at the moment is hosted on Internet Archive inside the `enwiki_history_html` collection accessible [here](https://archive.org/details/enwiki_history_html).
 All the 560 Internet Archive items are part of the dataset we are providing.
 To easily download the data from Internet Archive we provided python scripts.
-For more information about the scripts, check the read.me file and scripts in the `downlading_the_final_data` directory.
+For more information about the scripts, check the read.me file and scripts in the `downloading_the_final_data_and_metadata` directory.
 Here we describe how the `bulk_download_script.py` can be used to download the revision history of multiple pages in HTML format from the dataset based on their title.

 ### Dependencies
 The downloading scripts have the following dependency: